jimbraithwaite/jim/pages/living-with-leukaemia.md

   order: "3"

 ---
-This year &mdash; 2020 &mdash; became my 35th on this earth.
+This year — 2020 — became my 35th on this earth.

 Of these 35 years, I’ve now been living with a chronic, terminal cancer for more years than I've not.